Rosalynn Carter has led the fight against the stigma of mental illness for nearly 40 years. (Photo: The Carter Center)

 In 1985, she initiated the Rosalynn Carter Symposium on Mental Health Policy, which brings together representatives of mental health organizations nationwide to focus and coordinate their efforts on key issues.
-Since then, annual symposia held at The Carter Center have investigated such topics as mental illness and the elderly, child and adolescent illness, family coping, financing mental health services and research, treating mental illness in the primary care setting, and stigma and mental illness.
+Since then, annual symposia held at The Carter Center have investigated such topics as mental illnesses and the elderly, child and adolescent illnesses, family coping, financing mental health services and research, treating mental illnesses in the primary care setting, and stigma and mental illnesses.

 Responding to the need for local collaboration, she instituted in 1996 an annual Georgia Mental Health Forum for professionals and consumers statewide.

-Mrs. Carter has received many honors and awards for her support of mental health causes, including the Volunteer of the Decade Award from the National Mental Health Association; the Dorothea Dix Award from the Mental Illness Foundation; the Nathan S. Kline Medal of Merit from the International Committee Against Mental Illness; the Rhoda and Bernard Sarnat International Prize in Mental Health from the Institute of Medicine; the United States Surgeon General's Medallion; induction in the National Women's Hall of Fame; and the Presidential Medal of Freedom, America's highest civilian honor.
+Mrs. Carter has received many honors and awards for her support of mental health causes including the Volunteer of the Decade Award from the National Mental Health Association, the Dorothea Dix Award from the Mental Illness Foundation, the Nathan S. Kline Medal of Merit from the International Committee Against Mental Illness, the Rhoda and Bernard Sarnat International Prize in Mental Health from the Institute of Medicine, the United States Surgeon General's Medallion, induction in the National Women's Hall of Fame, and the Presidential Medal of Freedom, America's highest civilian honor.
 She is an Honorary Fellow of the American Psychiatric Association.
-Read the Mrs. Carter's full bio >
+Read Mrs. Carter's full bio >